It’s Not Just for Men Anymore!

 Testosterone contributes to our overall muscle tone.
 Well before menopause, some women begin to suffer from the confusion and embarrassment of a leaky bladder.
 This problem most likely relates to diminished testosterone levels, because the pelvic muscles are particularly dependent on testosterone.
 Many women find that using a testosterone cream, coupled with Kegel exercises, helps to strengthen and tone those muscles again.

-Symptoms & Causes of Testosterone Deficiency in Women
+Symptoms and Causes of Testosterone Deficiency in Women

 - Birth control pills*